 Guest-driven boats in the "Boat Hire" ride in RCT1 often get stuck on each other when trying to re-enter the station platform - only the canoes boat types are able to reliably navigate around due to their thinness.

 Attract Mode: In the form of a montage of the various scenarios in the game at the main menu.
 In RCT1, the montage will also show some of the additional scenarios once you install the expansion packs.
-RCT2's montage revolves only around Six Flags Magic Mountain, while the montage in RCT3 is a picture slideshow that will also feature any screenshots saved by the player through the use of a Photo Spot or On-Ride Photo Section.
+RCT2's montage revolves only around Six Flags Magic Mountain (Six Flags Belgium in the demo), while the montage in RCT3 is a picture slideshow that will also feature any screenshots saved by the player through the use of a Photo Spot or On-Ride Photo Section.

 The Steel Mini Roller Coaster did not have banked curves.